maiskt/hackathon.github.io/03-Demographics.Rmd

 A binary variable determining whether the respondent has any of the necessary forms of identification to become financially included.
 The definitions vary by country and year.

+Levels:

++ Yes
++ No

 ## LITERACY

 Literacy, derived from literary questions.
-For example, Kenya 2017 uses the following questions.
 Respondents are considered as having basic literacy skills if they can write or read with understanding in the survey language.

 Levels: